Proof of Residency Affidavit Template, Free Download 2026

 When Do You Need a Proof of Residency Affidavit?

 You are applying for a driver's license or state ID and the DMV requires proof of residency but you do not have utility bills, a lease agreement, or other standard documents in your name.
-A sworn affidavit from someone who can verify your address satisfies the requirement in most states.
+A sworn proof of residency letter or affidavit of residence from someone who can verify your address satisfies the requirement in most states.

 Your child is enrolling in a public school and the school district requires proof that the family resides within the district boundaries.
 If you do not have traditional proof of address documents, a proof of residency affidavit from a homeowner, landlord, or family member you live with can establish the child's address for school enrollment purposes.